dovecot/documentation/source/configuration_manual/sieve/ldap.rst

 ::

    # This file needs to be accessible by the Sieve interpreter running in LDA/LMTP.
-   # This requires acces by the mail user.
+   # This requires access by the mail user.
 Don't use privileged LDAP credentials
    # here as these may likely leak.
 Only search and read access is required.

    # Space separated list of LDAP hosts to use. host:port is allowed too.